 Related Articles:

-Are your valuables “out of sight and out of mind”
+Keep valuables “out of sight and out of mind”

 Often when robbers look in units to rob them, they are looking for something to resell, usually of a high enough value to make it worth their while.
 They will break locks (if it was locked properly) and open the door quickly, flash a light inside to scan what is there, and then take anything of value and get out of there quickly before they are caught.

-Because it is usually dark and they are quickly scanning the unit, you can hide valuables so they are “out of sight and out of mind”, just like you put things out of sight of a small child so they are not tempted by it or you hide candy from yourself, etc.
+Because it is usually dark and they are quickly scanning the unit, you can hide valuables so they are “out of sight and out of mind,” just like you put things out of sight of a small child so they are not tempted by it or like you hide candy from yourself, etc.

 Put the higher valuables towards the back with lots of stuff in front of them so it would take a ton of time to get to those items (and the thief may not be able to see them) to discourage theft.